Ramachetan/generative-ai-for-beginners/README.md

 **What You Need**

-- Access to the [Azure OpenAI Service](https://ai.google.dev/gemini-api/docs/api-key) - _Only required to complete coding lessons_
+- Access to the [Google AI Studio](https://ai.google.dev/gemini-api/docs/api-key) - _Only required to complete coding lessons_

 - Basic knowledge of Python
 - A Github account to [fork this entire repo](https://github.com/Ramachetan/generative-ai-for-beginners) to your own GitHub account